“Today no college has students whose intellectual thyroids are more active or whose minds are more compassionately

 Hampshire College is a member of the United States Collegiate Athletic Association (USCAA) and the Yankee Small College Conference (YSCC) and has a competitive intercollegiate athletic program that offers student athletes an opportunity to compete on both the regional and national levels.

 The YSCC is made up of 15 schools from Maine, New Hampshire, Vermont, New York, and now Massachusetts.
 Current intercollegiate sports offerings are basketball, soccer, cross country, and track and trail.

 Hampshire also offers club sports, which compete with other colleges but are not associated with the YSCC/USCAA.
-Club sports include Ultimate Frisbee and the Equestrian team.
+Club sports include Rock Climbing, Ultimate Frisbee, and the Equestrian team.